Physics Before Galileo

 Another Mertonian piece of work was impetus, which would eventually evolve into what we call inertia.
 Biblically, impetus meant a push towards one goal and some of that meaning stayed with the word.
 Many Arabs had used the term to talk about projectile motion and the Mertonians worked with it in the same context.
 Franciscus de Marcha talked about impetus as a lingering force on projectiles caused by its launch.
 Interestingly, he says the projectile leaves behind a force as it is launched, then said force catches up to the projectile and gives it impetus.
 He even extends inputs when referencing how sky objects move in a circular fashion (Wallace 41).

 But others studied falling objects and had their own theories as well.
-Albert of Saxony, a student of Bruden, found that the velocity of a falling object was directly proportional to the distance of the fall and also to the time of the fall.
+Albert of Saxony, another student of Buridan, found that the velocity of a falling object was directly proportional to the distance of the fall and also to the time of the fall.
 That, dear audience, is the basis of kinematics, but the reason why Albert isn’t remembered is because his work defended the claim that distance was an independent quantity and so it was therefore not a valid finding.
-Instead, he tried to break up little bits of velocity and see if it could be attributed to a set time interval, set distance, or set space amount (42, 95).
+Instead, he tried to break up little bits of velocity and see if it could be attributed to a set time interval, set distance, or set space amount.
+He did predict correctly that an object, if given a horizontal motion, should continue in that direction until the impetus of gravity overcomes it (Wallace 42, 95; Freely 166).

 Okay, so we have talked about the concepts people were thinking of, but how did they notate it?
 Confusingly.
 Bradwardine, Heytesbury, and Swinehead (our Mertonians) used something akin to function notation, with: